 “Done,” said the planet.
 “Take this.”

 An egg rolled from the darkness.
 It was larger than Nemo’s head and white like milk.
-Akayama focused her eyes to magnify her vision of the egg; her compound ocular lenses looked like jewels.
+Akayama focused her eyes to magnify her vision of the egg; her compound ocular lenses glinted like jewels.
 “I see.
 This shell protects a hundred human ova.
 I’ll have them fertilized.”

 “My copy of Akayama built them from your insect-plant, the cricket,” said the planet.
-“These fruits have lots of legs, so we’ll call them centipedes.
+“These have lots of legs, so we’ll call them centipedes.
 Feed them to the human vessels.
 This will connect their minds to me wirelessly.
 Then I can make them immortal before I put my pilots in them.”

 “What?
 No!”
 Akayama crossed her wings in an X. “We’re not making them immortal, remember?
 If your vessels are indestructible, you’ll never understand death.
 Can’t you hear Akayama inside you, telling you you’re misguided?”